mattvenn/energy-wristband/daemon/README.md

 # Todo

-* need to maintain a small queue of bluetooth and xively threads, joining later
+* need to maintain a small queue of bluetooth and xively threads, joining later?
-* refactor cosm send
-* refactor diff_realtime
+* what happens if thread throws exception, will parent catch it - still need to join?